tanvirtin/vgit.nvim/README.md

 <br />

 <p align="center">
   VGit's feature views are designed to be lightning-fast.
-Whether you're diving into a file's history, comparing changes, or managing stashes, every view is optimized to provide instant insights and seamless navigation.
-With intuitive previews, VGit ensures you stay productive without missing a beat.
+Whether you're diving into a file's history, comparing changes, or managing stashes.
 </p>

 ### Project Diff Preview